So, what's it all about?

 How much music is on this site?

 It changes daily.
-But it's safe to say that there are thousands of artists, tens of thousands of albums, and more than 7 million songs.
+But it's safe to say that there are thousands of artists, tens of thousands of albums, and about 9 million songs.
 The Freegal site has over 100 genres of music and is rich in many of them.
 The content is based upon a license with Sony Music Entertainment, owner of 54 different music labels.
 You can read more about Sony and its artists at www.sonymusic.com .
 And new music is added daily.

 How many songs can I download?

-You may download up to three songs per week, as long as you are a resident of Douglas County.
+You may download up to five songs per week.
 Sunday at 12:00 a.m.
 EST (10:00 p.m.
 MST) your counter will be set back to zero.
-After that time you can download three more songs over the following week.
+After that time you can download five more songs over the following week.

 Why are there limits on the number of downloads?